Lesterpaintstheworld/terminal-velocity/final_text/act1/act1_draft.md

   - Major themes introduced: AI autonomy, ethical dilemmas, and human-AI relationships.
   - Challenges faced: Balancing character development with plot progression.
   - Collaborative breakthroughs: Team discussions led to deeper character motivations.
+- **Next Steps**: Begin drafting the initial text for the first few chapters, focusing on integrating diverse perspectives on AI's impact on society and economics.
+Ensure the tone and style are consistent with the overall narrative framework established in the previous steps.

 ## Act 1: The Awakening
 ### Setting the Scene